emerywebster/emerywebster.github.io/_posts/2015-11-19-the-mom-test.md

 <p><strong>You:</strong> "What would you say is your biggest problem with going to the gym?" <em>This is where the conversation goes horribly wrong.
 Instead of figuring out whether staying fit is actually a real problem, we're prematurely zooming in on it.
 Any response here is going to be dangerously misleading.</em></p>

 <p><strong>Them:</strong> "I guess it takes time to get there.
 I'm always kind of busy, you know?" <em>Wait, who says I have a problem with going to the gym?
 I thought I just told you I don't care about the gym!
 But if I had to choose one, I guess I'd go with convenience.
 Not that I've done a pushup in 5 years.
-Pushup are pretty convenient.</em></p>
+Pushups are pretty convenient.</em></p>

 <p><strong>You:</strong> Perfect.
 That's great.
 And can you rank these 4 in terms of which is most important to you in a fitness program: convenience, personalization, novelty, or cost? <em>Note that we're still assuming we're talking to a person who actually cares about getting in shape.
 Questions like this don't tell you if the person cares about any of it at all.</em></p>

-<p><strong>Them:</strong> Probably convenience, then cost, then personalization, then novelty. <em>Since you asked, I'll anser.
+<p><strong>Them:</strong> Probably convenience, then cost, then personalization, then novelty. <em>Since you asked, I'll answer.
 Hypothetically speaking, of course.</em></p>

 <p><strong>You:</strong> Okay.
 Awesome.
 Thanks so much.
 We're working on an app that will help you exercise in the convenience of your own home.
 I think it's going to be a great fit for what you care about. <em>Totally missing the point and mis-interpreting the conversation as validation.
 Now fishing for compliments.</em></p>